 Looking for a side hustle?
-You could have the perfect one in your home.
+You could have the perfect one in the form of your home.

 Yep, those very walls and roof that keeps you warm and safe of an evening could also be a source of income.
-More and more people are turning to their abode to generate extra cash, so we’ve rounded up five of the best ways in which you can do the same.
+More and more people are turning to their abode to generate extra income, so we’ve rounded up five of the best ways in which you could do the same.

 If you live in - or near - a commuter-friendly area, your car parking space could be a goldmine.
 You can use sites like JustPark or Yourparkingspace to find people to rent out your space to, tailoring availability to your own needs.
 The first £1000 you earn annually is tax-free as well.

 Do you live near a concert venue or sporting ground?
 Car parking spaces near these can make even more money; Anfield and Goodison Park, the football grounds for Liverpool and Everton, can make up to £25 for 2 hours.

 5. Get a Secured Loan or Remortgage

 If you’re looking to raise significant extra funds, then a secured loan could be an option.
 It means you can borrow money and use your property as collateral, which lessens the risk for the lender.

 Secured loans can come with benefits that unsecured loans don’t always, for examples you may be able to borrow more money over a longer period of time, potentially with a lower interest rate - it will all depend on your terms.
 To be eligible for a secured loan, you need to have some equity in your property (or already own it outright).

 Remortgaging is different to a secured loan, in that it sees you switching your mortgage provider, which can save you money over time dependent on the terms agreed with your current lender.
 Unsure if this is the right process for you?
 Find out more here.